Hellmy/ng-conf-2017/README.md

     [Design for internationalization, by John Saito from the Dropbox Design Team](https://medium.com/dropbox-design/design-for-internationalization-24c12ea6b38f)

+Notes: Good points about translations with many practical showcase how to do it in the application but seems like also already be shown in the documentation!

 17.`Step by Step Improving Startup Performance with Lazy Loading in Angular` - [Manfred Steyer](https://twitter.com/ManfredSteyer) | [Slides](https://speakerdeck.com/manfredsteyer/improving-start-up-performance-with-lazy-loading-in-angular-3) | [Youtube](https://www.youtube.com/watch?v=8VLYjt81-fE)

     Resources pointed by speaker